m7a/jmbb/README.md

 ### The backup upon shutdown

  * `$ jmbb -o $HOME/backup -i /data/main | copydelta.sh`
- * `copydelta.sh` collects new blocks until the space needed to fill a CD is reached.
-Then an ISO image is generated.
-This makes it possible to recover deleted files by restoring deleted blocks from a CD.
+ * `copydelta.sh` collects new blocks into a separate directory.

 ### The weekly backup to an external SSD

  * `$ jmbb -d $HOME/backup -c /mnt/backup`
- * Simple mirroring is sufficient.
+ * Mirroring is sufficient.

 ### The system and data backup